codecop/dependency-breaking-katas/Facilitator-Notes/ParameteriseConstructor.md

     * design improvement: move design towards DI
     * design improvement: makes dependencies visible
     * no subclass of `Discount` needed in test
+    * might want to change all call sites

 * extract factory method for `new MarketingCampaign()`, override `Discount` and stub in tests.
     * need to subclass and stub `Discount` in addition to `MarketingCampaign`